fa7ad/fa7ad.github.io/data/posts/04_fp-trials-tribulations.md

 > I write too many helper functions like compose, pipe, etc.

-This is a comment I hear from friend very often.
+This is a comment I hear from friends very often.
 And...
 I'll admit, I had this problem too.
 While writing helper functions isn't bad, it can be bad when you spend more time writing them than writing your business logic.

 The reason why so many JS devs have this problem is that our language gives the very basic tools to get us hooked on FP and then leaves us high and dry and wanting more.
 So we end up implementing a lot of basic fundamental FP constructs ourselves.